Welcome to Galerie Zygos of Athens, Greece!

 Between the years 1985 and 1991 Zygos operated Zygos Gallery on 403 7th and D Streets NW, in Washington, D.C., exhibiting both Greek, Greek-American, American and international artists, under the direction of Ion Frantzeskakis.

-In 1991 Ion moved to Northern California and got involved in publishing, but soon added Stoa Gallery of Petaluma, Sonoma County, to his activities (1994-1997).
+In 1991 Ion moved to Northern California and got involved in publishing, but soon added Stoa Gallery at the first floor ballroom of 11 Petaluma Blvd.
+North, Petaluma, Sonoma County, to his activities (1994-1997).

 "Over these last decades, Galerie Zygos, along with Zygos magazine devoted entirely to the fine arts, has been one of the main centers -if not the center- of all new artistic developments in Greece.
 It has kept the artloving public abreast of current trends in art (giving the Athenians their first-ever introduction to the work of Picasso, for example, in the early 60's), and in general it has made good use of its exhibition halls and the pages of its publications to illustrate the aspirations and attainments of Greek contemporary art in the fullest possible way..."